A Javascript parser for musical data in the Humdrum syntax

 h.parse("h://users/craig/classical/beethoven/piano/sonata/sonata01-1.krn");

-Josquin Research Project URI
+The Josquin Research Project has a

 var h = new Humdrum();